fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 It is ideal for users that:

 * Are comfortable with the command line.
-Those not comfortable with the command line may favour EndeavourOS or Manjaro Linux.
+Those not comfortable with the command line may favour [EndeavourOS](https://endeavouros.com/), [Garuda Linux](https://garudalinux.org/) or [Manjaro Linux](https://distrowatch.com/table.php?distribution=manjaro).
-* Want the freedom to customize their system, but without the desire to compile most components of their system from source.
+* Want the freedom to customize their system and have the knowledge and experience to do so successfully.
+* Do not have the desire to compile most components of their system from source.
 * Want the very latest software.
 On the flip side of this, they should also know how to recover from an update breaking their system.
+Users that do not have this knowledge should probably use Garuda Linux instead as it comes with tools for backing up the system and restoring it in case a system update breaks it.
 * Prefer a rolling release model.
 * Prefer a fast package manager. pacman is one of the fastest I have ever encountered.
 * May want obscure pieces of software.
 Packaging on Arch is easy for people familiar with shell script &mdash; the language of the Linux command line &mdash; and with its vast repositories many users do not even need to resort to packaging software for themselves.